What is Life Transition Coaching?

 If you have additional questions before you are ready to book any session, you can email info@alicekimlicsw.com.
 I will respond within two business days.

-*Please note that visiting this website or requesting a 15-minute consultation does not constitute a professional or therapeutic relationship.
+*Please note that visiting this website or scheduling a 15-minute consultation does not constitute a professional or therapeutic relationship.